rajakolluru/cheniledocs.github.io/pages/codex-docs/045-chenile-config-guide.md

 ---
 title: Chenile Config Guide
-keywords: chenile cconfig config retriever factory overrides
+keywords: chenile cconfig config owiz overrides
 tags: [chenile cconfig config]
 sidebar: codex_sidebar
 permalink: /codex-chenile-config-guide.html
 folder: codex-docs
-summary: How Chenile Config works, how the current retriever SPI is structured, and how JSON, DB, and environment override sources are applied in order.
+summary: How Chenile Config works today with OWIZ orchestration, ConfigContext, resource-aware loaders, and the built-in JSON, DB, properties, message-bundle, and environment config commands.
 ---

-This guide documents `cconfig`, the Chenile modular configuration system, with emphasis on the current retriever SPI, runtime flow, and built-in override sources.
+This guide documents `cconfig`, the Chenile modular configuration system, with emphasis on the current OWIZ-based runtime flow, the built-in configuration commands, and the file/resource lookup conventions.

 ## What `cconfig` does

-`cconfig` lets a Chenile application define configuration as module JSON on the classpath and then override that configuration at runtime.
+`cconfig` lets a Chenile application define configuration as module JSON on the classpath and then progressively enrich or override that configuration at runtime.

 The main ideas are:

 - each configuration belongs to a module such as `payments`, `payments.rules`, or `ctest`
-- base values come from a JSON file on the classpath
+- base values usually come from a JSON file on the classpath
-- runtime overrides can replace a full key or mutate a nested path inside a JSON value
+- later sources can replace a full key or mutate a nested path inside a JSON value
 - overrides can be selected by a custom attribute, which defaults to the Chenile tenant id header
+- the orchestration of those sources is explicit in OWIZ XML instead of being hardcoded into retriever ordering logic

 ## Repository structure

 The repository contains two modules:

-- `cconfig-api`
+- `chenile-config`
-- `cconfig-service`
+- `cconfig-db`

-`cconfig-api` holds the public SPI, SDK client implementation, and built-in API-level retrievers. `cconfig-service` provides the service-side database retriever and runtime wiring.
+`chenile-config` holds the SDK client implementation, the OWIZ command types used for config loading, and utility classes. `cconfig-db` provides the database-backed config command and the production OWIZ orchestration.

 ## Current package layout

-The current design is split into three layers:
+The current design is split into four main packages:

 - `org.chenile.cconfig.spi`
 - `org.chenile.cconfig.sdk.impl`
+- `org.chenile.cconfig.util`
 - `org.chenile.cconfig.service.impl`

 The SPI package contains:

 - `ConfigContext`
-- `CconfigRetriever`
-- `CconfigRetrieverFactory`
 - `KeyManipulatingConfigRetriever`

 The SDK implementation package contains:

 - `CconfigClientImpl`
-- `CconfigRetrieverFactoryImpl`
 - `JsonBasedCconfigRetriever`
+- `PropertiesBasedCconfigRetriever`
 - `EnvBasedCconfigRetriever`
+- `MessageBundleConfigRetriever`

+The utility package contains:

+- `ExpressionSupport`
+- `ResourceSupport`

 The service implementation package contains: